Novetus/Novetus_src/README.md

 ## Building (Windows)

 To build, this project requires Visual Studio 2017 or over.
 Modern versions of Novetus are compiled with Visual Studio 2022.

-Open "Novetus_SolutionLoader.bat" and choose a solution.
+Open either "Novetus/Novetus.sln" or "Novetus/Novetus.Tools.sln".
 Then, right click the solution and click "Restore Nuget Packages" before compiling.
-This batch file is used to clean and load solutions due to the move to .NET 6 conflicting with some files.

 ## Legal info: